Te Kawerau ā Maki

 Te Kawerau ā Maki, Te Kawerau a Maki, or Te Kawerau-a-Maki is a Māori iwi (tribe) of the Auckland Region of New Zealand.
-It had 251 registered adult members as of June 2017.
-Auckland Council gave it land for a marae at Te Henga (Bethells Beach) in 2018; it has no wharenui (meeting house) yet.
+Predominantly based in West Auckland (Hikurangi also known as Waitākere), it had 251 registered adult members as of June 2017.
+The iwi holds land for a new marae and papakāinga at Te Henga (Bethells Beach) that was returned in 2018; and land for a secondary marae at Te Onekiritea (Hobsonville Point) that was returned in 2015.
+It has no wharenui (meeting house) yet.

 History

 Te Kawerau ā Maki are the descendants of the rangatira (chief) Maki and his wife Rotu, who migrated with their family and followers from Kawhia to Tāmaki Makaurau (Auckland) in the early 1600s.
-Te Kawerau trace their ancestry from a number of Māori migration canoes, particularly the Tainui, but also Aotea, Tokomaru, Kahuitara and Kurahaupō.
+Te Kawerau trace their ancestry from a number of Māori migration canoes, particularly the Tainui, but also Aotea, Tokomaru, Moekakara, Kahuitara and Kurahaupō.
 Tainui ancestors including Hoturoa and the tohunga Rakataura (Hape) are particularly important in Te Kawerau whakapapa, as is the ancient turehu ancestor and tohunga Tiriwa.
 Maki and his people were related to a number of groups who had occupied the Auckland region since the fourteenth century, including the Tainui hapū (sub-tribes) collectively known as Ngā Oho.
 Maki was particularly connected with the Ngāiwi group, who lived across the Auckland isthmus and to the south from Māngere Mountain to Manurewa.
-Maki took up residence at Manurewa and Rarotonga / Mount Smart.
+Maki initially took up residence among his kin at Manurewa (Te Manurewa o Tamapahore) and Rarotonga / Mount Smart.

-Maki lived for a while near Waimauku at the invitation of a chief of the district.
+Maki then lived for a while near Waimauku at the invitation of a chief of the district.
 While there Maki was insulted in an incident called Te Kawe Rau a Maki, meaning "the carrying strap of Maki".
 In response he and his warriors fought several battles against the local hapū, defeating them and taking control of a large part of the south Kaipara.
-Maki and Rotu had a son who was named Tawhiakiterangi, and also known as Te Kawerau ā Maki, after whom the tribe is named.
+Maki and Rotu had a son in the southwest Kaipara who was named Tawhiakiterangi, and also known as Te Kawerau ā Maki, after whom the tribe is named.
+Tawhiakiterangi would later marry Marukiterangi, daughter of Kahu, and granddaughter of Maeaeariki an older son of Maki.
+She was born near Te Oneroa o Kahu (Long Bay).
+Her people were the Te Kawerau hapū Ngāti Kahu of whom the North Shore gets its name - Te Whenua Roa o Kahu ("the extensive lands of Kahu").